Search

 Session 2 | Industrial Competitiveness and Adequate Power Panel

-Panelists will examine the needs of industrial firms as they seek to transform their operations to reduce energy costs and decrease their reliance on fossil fuels and carbon-intensive processes.
-We will examine how the federal government can facilitate or hinder this transition.
+Panelists examined the needs of industrial firms as they sought to transform their operations to reduce energy costs and decrease their reliance on fossil fuels and carbon-intensive processes.
+We examined how the federal government could facilitate or hinder this transition.

-Dean Frank will review technology-neutral policies that support innovation in both the production and use of building materials.
-He will discuss collaboration across the value chain to increase resilience while reducing the carbon footprint of the built environment.
+Dean Frank reviewed technology-neutral policies that supported innovation in both the production and use of building materials.
+He discussed collaboration across the value chain to increase resilience while reducing the carbon footprint of the built environment.

 Jeff Smith is the Director of Energy Efficiency for Southern Company, where he leads regulatory strategy, DSM program design, EM&V, and pilot and innovation efforts for multiple electric operating companies across the Southern Company footprint, serving 9 million customers across six states.
-Jeff will speak to load growth and its challenges and address the collaboration needed between companies, utilities, state development agencies, local jurisdictions, and the federal government.
+Jeff spoke to load growth and its challenges and addressed the collaboration needed between companies, utilities, state development agencies, local jurisdictions, and the federal government.

 Neal Elliott is Director Emeritus of ACEEE’s research programs and an internationally recognized expert and author on energy efficiency programs and policies, industrial energy efficiency and decarbonization, and clean distributed energy and thermal storage.
-Neal will discuss how federal industrial policy is advancing and identify opportunities for the next Congress and administration to build on the last four years of investment.
+Neal discussed how federal industrial policy was advancing and identified opportunities for the next Congress and administration to build on the last four years of investment.

 Session 3 | Transportation Reauthorization